bigsaltyfishes/twrp_device_lenovo_J607F/README.md

-# Device Tree for Oneplus Nord CE 5G (ebba) for OrangeFox Recovery Project
+# Device Tree for Oneplus Nord CE 5G (ebba) for TeamWin Recovery Project
-## Disclaimer - Unofficial OrangeFox!
+## Disclaimer - Unofficial TWRP!
 These are personal test builds of mine.
 In no way do I hold responsibility if it/you messes up your device.
 Proceed at your own risk.